Ascend/pytorch/docs/en/PyTorch Network Model Porting and Training Guide/PyTorch Network Model Porting and Training Guide.md

 Check the input data type in the Python code and modify the data type.

-<h2 id="what-do-i-do-if-a-hook-failure-occurs.md">What Do I Do If a Hook Failure Occurs?</h2>
+<h2 id="what-do-i-do-if-a-hook-failure-occurs">What Do I Do If a Hook Failure Occurs?</h2>

 ## Symptom<a name="section1785905019184"></a>